Rakelor/Project-1/README.md

 To-do list:
 * Make it so that the requestor gets a notification that their order was rejected due to improper timing, etc.
 * Re-work the workflow to make it so that it is only activated during proper times.
+* Make it so that unchecking the catering checkbox clears the other order.
 * Update the workflow to have better approval flow.
+* Remove Quanitity if catering is chosen.
+* Add a when option to ordering your sub.

 ## Getting Started